zense/IIITB-StudentKit/docs/required.md

 * Sanitary Items - Buckets, Mugs, Soaps etc.
 * Cloth Hangers

-***There is a D-mart outlet located approximately 1.5kms away from campus for purchasing necessary daily-use utilities, fruits/snacks and clothes.***
+***There is a D-Mart outlet located approximately 1.5kms away from campus for purchasing necessary daily-use utilities, fruits/snacks and clothes.***

 ***Also the students don’t need to bring curtains and brooms, as